 “We are getting regulars at sessions and there is certainly a lot of competitive juice flowing which is really driving the development of the sport.
 It’s a really exciting vibe at training right now.”

-Australia will also aim to send its first team to the IPC Para-ice hockey World Championships in Finland later this year, with a view to feature at the next Paralympic Winter Games in Beijing in 2022.
+Australia will also aim to send its first team to the World Para-ice Hockey World Championships in Vierumäki, Finland, later this year, with a view to feature at the next Paralympic Winter Games in Beijing, China, in 2022.